adamhutchings/adamhutchings/README.md

 although I have many others.

 ## What am I working on currently?
-In the world of programming, I am currently learning machine learning and neural networks by way of creating [my own machine-learning engine](https://github.com/adamhutchings/cml) from scratch in C. As for mathematics, I am currently studying partial differential equations.
+I am currently a software developer intern at [Epic](https://www.epic.com/) in the summer of 2025, and besides that I am working on writing stories and learning mathematics.

 ## Contact me
 Please reach out to me at ash160 at my university's domain.